By David William Lee, Contributing Writer

 Red Flag #5 – Change management is part of Human Resources (or any functional area): Where the change management function lies is not necessarily the issue here.
 Since change management focuses on the people side of change, HR may seem like a logical fit.
 It may also be in operations, innovation, or other change related areas where people are the focus.
 What we would seek to understand is whether the function Change Management reports to is also integral to the part of the organization where the change is happening.
 Is the functional area engaged in the project planning and implementation, do they have change management training, and do they have access direct to leadership that is sponsoring the change?
 If the answer to any of these questions is “no” then the structure needs to be reassessed.

-Download the FREE 10 Red Flags Your Change Management Program is at Risk infographic
+Download: 10 Red Flags Your Change Management Program is at Risk infographic

 Red Flag #6 – Everyone supports the change: This one always makes me shake my head because it is never true.
 I remember a particular client who announced that they were doing a system upgrade at their global meeting and the announcement received a standing ovation.
 The reaction convinced them that everyone was on board.
 “We don’t need a lot of Change Management,” they said, “Everyone supports the change.”
 Two years later they were staring at major implementation issues due to resistance, low adoption, low utilization and short timelines.
 Even assuming that people are genuine in their initial support for a future state, resistance can grow over time as people learn more and are affected by the change.
 Anticipating and monitoring resistance is a key activity of Change Management to make sure that support is maintained.